JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 #### Result code

-If the method succeeds, it returns S_OK.
+If the method succeeds, it returns **S_OK**.
 If the method fails, it returns one of the following COM error codes.

 | Return code | Description |
 | -------------- | ----------- |